Why seek employment at Macarthur?

 All staff at Macarthur require an Employee Working with Children Check application that has been verified by the School with the Office of the Children’s Guardian in accordance with the Child Protection (Working with Children) Act 2012 (NSW) (WWC Act) and clearance provided.

 People who are a ‘Disqualified person’, meaning, a person disqualified under the WWC Act from holding a Clearance, because the person has been convicted of, or against whom proceedings have been commenced for, a disqualifying offence, cannot be employed at the School.
-A list of disqualifying offences is at Item 1 of Schedule 2 of the WWC Act.
+A list of disqualifying offences is in Item 1 of Schedule 2 of the WWC Act.

 Employment may no longer be offered and/or an engagement may be terminated by the School at any time: